lemonad/ui-for-infants/docs/_posts/2017-06-09-background-i.md

 ---
 layout:  post
-title: Background I: Apps for infants and toddler
+title:   Background I. Apps for infants and toddler
+date:    2017-06-09 11:21:29
 summary: What if we could design a user interface specifically for infants?
 ---